silverstripe-terraformers/accessibility-guidelines/docs/generic/image.md

 <img src="cap.png" alt="instruction picture for how to open this special cap">
 ```
 ::: tip
-Alt should also be meaningful and describe the image accurately, it's especially important if the image is supplying information
+The `alt` attribute should also be meaningful and describe the image accurately, it's especially important if the image is supplying information
 :::

 **SVG** can be contextual or decorative depending on the use case.